Florida Blue Medicare Advantage Plans for 2021

 - Only thirty-five percent of recipients in Palm Beach County enrolled in MA plans.

 The differences might be because of the average recipient’s budgets, preferences, or available networks in different counties.
-While MA plans typically have lower premiums, and some even require no additional premium, Medicare supplements might help reduce potential out-of-pocket costs more.
+While Medicare Advantage plans in Florida typically have lower premiums, and some even require no additional premium, Florida Blue Medicare Advantage plans for 2021 might help reduce potential out-of-pocket costs more.

 These are some 2012 enrollment figures for some other major counties in the state: